tarsil/saffier/docs/index.md

 Saffier leverages the power of **Pyantic** for its fields while offering a friendly, familiar and easy to use interface.

+This ORM was designed to be flexible and compatible with pretty much every ASGI framework, like [Esmerald](https://esmerald.dymmond.com), Starlette, FastAPI, Sanic, Quart...
+With simple pluggable design thanks to its origins.
 ## Features

 While adopting a familiar interface, it offers some cool and powerful features on the top of